mochi-bytes/mochi-bytes.github.io/milestone3.md

 - Added background music that muffles when the player enters the cup screen.
 - Added other additional sound effects: Customers making angry noises when they receive the wrong order or don't receive an order in time, having a cash register sound when successfully completing a customer's order, and the slurping sound effect when sucking up a fish
 - Implemented customer order success, verifying that you brought the correct order to the customer and awards points accordingly
-- Implemented the overall game timer so that the game ends after approx. 3 minutes
+- Implemented the overall game timer so that the game ends after approximately 3 minutes
+- Implemented pressing escape will close the game
+- Fixed bugs regarding boba color and audio issues

 ### Kristyn: